Configuration and Usage

 The security settings might be specified under the security parameter.

-The artifact's types that should be unpacked by default can be specified using the unpackTypes parameter
+The artifact types that should be unpacked by default can be specified using the unpackTypes parameter.

 The file name mapping to use for artifacts stored in the EAR can be specified using the fileNameMapping parameter.
-Valid values for this parameter are standard (default) and full.
-By specifying full as file name mapping, artifacts are prefixed by the groupId where dots have been replaced by dashes.
+Valid values for this parameter are standard (default), full, no-version and no-version-for-ejb.
+By specifying full as file name mapping, artifacts are prefixed by the groupId where dots have been replaced by dashes. no-version can be used as a replacement of the default mapping; the only difference is that the version is omitted. no-version-for-ejb is a specialization that omits the version only for ejb-jars and keeps it for others ear modules.

 For more information on EAR modules, please see the modules configuration page.